 Is an office rent with a term of 5 years (split in a 3 year term with another 2) enforceable for the term of 5 years?

-A 3 year lease with an option for another two years is under hire of property laws enforceable by action as a rental with a fixed term of 3 years (section 538 Civil and Commercial Code).
-The option for another 2 years is considered an enforceable option under general contract law, meaning against the owner of the property who you signed the lease with.
-Should for any reason ownership of the property hired have been transferred prior to the expiration of the first 3 year term the new owner is not automatically bound by a renewal option given by the previous owner and the option may not be enforceable by legal action.
+A 3 year lease with an option for another two years is under Thai tenancy laws enforceable by action as a rental with a fixed term of 3 years (section 538 Civil and Commercial Code).
+The option for another 2 years is considered an enforceable option under general contract law, meaning against the owner of the property who you signed the lease with, however situations change and the owner may not grant you a renewal (include a penalty clause for this).
+Should for any reason ownership of the property transfer prior to the expiration of the first 3 year term the new owner is not automatically bound by a renewal option given by the previous owner and the option may not be enforceable by legal action.

 Are 3 consecutive back-to-back 3 year leases enforceable for the total of 9 years?